Hyperlinear approximations to amenable groups come from sofic approximations: Introduction

 \begin{lemma}[Main lemma] For all amenable groups $G$, all finite subsets $E$ of $G$ and all $\nu, \kappa > 0$ there exist a finite subset $F$ of $G$ and $\delta > 0$ such that if $\alpha:G \to \mrm{Un}(\mathcal{H})$ is an $(F,\delta)$-hyperlinear approximation to $G$ then there exists a projection $p \in \mrm{Proj}(\mathcal{H})$ with $\tr(p) \geq \kappa^2 \dm(\mathcal{H})/2$ such that the following statement holds.
 There exists a hyperlinear approximation $\beta: G \to \mrm{Un}(p\mathcal{H})$ which is induced from an $(E,\nu)$-sofic approximation and an $(E,7\nu )$-hyperlinear approximation $\gamma: G \to \mrm{Un}(\mathcal{H} \ominus p\mathcal{H})$ such that for every $g \in E$ we have

 and

 \end{lemma}

 The projection $p$ in Lemma \ref{main.lemma} is constructed by a recursive process described in Section \ref{main}, for which the main ingredients are Lemmas \ref{prop.ainv} and \ref{lem.1} from Section \ref{sec.ainv}.
 This procedure iteratively builds an orthonormal basis for the range of $p$, enlarging it step-by-step by with collections of $|F|$ orthonormal vectors which obey conditions sufficient for Lemma \ref{main.lemma}.
 This scheme can be regarded as the `innermost' of two recursions, with the corresponding `outer recursion' involving repeated applications of Lemma \ref{main.lemma} to establish Theorem \ref{thm.sofic}.
-The basic idea recalls the `Rohklin lemma for sofic approximations' which appears as Lemma 4.5 in \cite{MR3068400}, although the linear-algebraic setting presents numerous difficulties not present in the permutational setting. \\ \\ We now give a section-by-section summary of the remainder of the article.
+The basic idea recalls the `Rokhlin lemma for sofic approximations' which appears as Lemma 4.5 in \cite{MR3068400}, although the linear-algebraic setting presents numerous difficulties not present in the permutational setting.

+The reader might also notice that after minor modifications our proof also allows us to obtain the following version of Theorem \ref{thm.sofic}.